MinasA1/holbertonschool-higher_level_programming/0x05-python-exceptions/README.md

 Write a function that divides element by element 2 lists.
 #### 5. Raise exception
 Write a function that raises a type exception.
+#### 6. Raise a message
+Write a function that raises a name exception with a message.
+#### 7. Safe integer print with error message
+Write a function that prints an integer.
+#### 8. Safe function
+Write a function that executes a function safely.